csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 With complex type systems we can represent E-R model concepts, such as composite attributes, multivalued attributes, generalization, and specialization directly, without a complex translation to the relational model.

-In Chapter 8, we defined first normal form_ (1NF), which requires that all at- tributes have atomic domains_.
+In Chapter 8, we defined first normal form (1NF), which requires that all at- tributes have atomic domains.
 Recall that a domain is atomic if elements of the domain are considered to be indivisible units.

 The assumption of 1NF is a natural one in the database application examples we have considered.
 However, not all applications are best modeled by 1NF relations.
 For example, rather than view a database as a set of records, users of certain applications view it as a set of objects (or entities).
 These objects may require several records for their representation.
 A simple, easy-to-use interface requires a one-to-one correspondence between the user’s intuitive notion of an object and the database system’s notion of a data item.

 Consider, for example, a library application, and suppose we wish to store the following information for each book:

-• Book title.
+- Book title.

-• List of authors.
+- List of authors.

-• Publisher.
+- Publisher.

-• Set of keywords.
+- Set of keywords.

 We can see that, if we define a relation for the preceding information, several domains will be nonatomic.

-• **Authors**.
+- **Authors**.
 A book may have a list of authors, which we can represent as an array.
 Nevertheless, we may want to find all books of which Jones was one of the authors.
 Thus, we are interested in a subpart of the domain element “authors.”

-• **Keywords**.
+- **Keywords**.
 If we store a set of keywords for a book, we expect to be able to retrieve all books whose keywords include one or more specified keywords.
 Thus, we view the domain of the set of keywords as nonatomic.

-• **Publisher**.
+- **Publisher**.
 Unlike keywords and authors, publisher does not have a set-valued domain.
 However, we may view publisher as consisting of the subfields name and branch.
 This view makes the domain of publisher nonatomic.

 Figure 22.1 shows an example relation, books.